AbhinavGor/AbhinavGor/README.md

-# Hi there 👋
+# Hi 👋

-## About me :mortar_board:
-&nbsp;&nbsp;&nbsp;&nbsp;I am currently pursuing an undergraduate degree in Computer Science at VIT University, Vellore.
-I am proficient in C++, C, Python, NodeJS, NestJS, JavaScript, TypeScript.
-I have worked on projects involving the use of MongoDB and MySQL databases.
-Projects that support the student and healthcare community using Machine Learning or a web-based application is what interests me the most.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;My primary interest is server side web development and DevOps.
+I am a computer science graduate student at Arizona State University, Tempe.
+I am interested in the fields of backend development, DevOps, artificial intelligence, and cloud computing, and I am striving to enhance my expertise in these fields.
+Currently, I am actively engaged in research in the fields of time series analysis and image processing.
+My other interests include backend development and DevOps.
+AiOps is something I want to work on in the future.

  ## Get in touch 📫
  - [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/harshkumarkhatri/)](https://www.linkedin.com/in/abhinav-gorantla/)